 6. Paris, France

-Check out the Concortel Paris Hotel with very nice balcony view
+Check out the Concortel Paris Hotel with a very nice balcony view

 Enjoy a full-fledged Christmas theme on Main Street, a holiday parade, and other festive events that should help you and the whole family bring in the holiday season with joy and fun.